PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 - Motor 2: Front right motor should spin CCW
 - Motor 3: Rear motor should spin CCW

-If the motor spins in the wrong directions 2 of the 3 motor wires need to be swapped.
+If the motor spins in the wrong directions two of the three motor wires need to be swapped.
 The direction can not be changed in software since the ESCs are not using dshot.

-## First flight
+## First Flight

 - Check CG (There are markings underneath the wing)
 - Check actuator orientations and neutral trim
-- Check tilt rotor reactions in stabilized
+- Check tilt rotor reactions in [Stabilized mode](../flight_modes_fw/stabilized.md)
     - Yaw the vehicle to the right (nose to the right) -> right motor should tilt down
     - Yaw the vehicle to the left (nose to the left) -> left motor should tilt down
-- Check actuator reactions in stabilized (switch transition switch to enable fw mode)
+- Check tilt rotor reactions in [Stabilized mode](../flight_modes_fw/stabilized.md)
     - Roll the vehicle to the right -> Right aileron should go down
     - Pitch the vehicle up (nose up) -> both elevons should go down
     - Yaw the vehicle to the right (nose to the right) -> both elevons should go to the right,
 - Check kill switch
-- Arm in stabilized and check if motors react in the correct orientation but do not take off
+- Arm in [Stabilized mode](../flight_modes_fw/stabilized.md) and check if motors respond to the commands, e.g. roll left increases throttle on the right motor
 - Takeoff in stabilized and make some basic maneuvers
-- If everything went without any issue, takeoff in position mode and do a transition at ca. 25m.
+- If everything went without any issue, takeoff in [Position mode](../flight_modes_fw/position.md) and do a transition at around 50m.
 If something goes wrong switch back to MC mode as fast as possible.